-The existing credit margin in the Group's financing agreements is considered to be consistent with market terms, and in the carrying amount therefore approximates fair value.
-The red inputs.
+The existing credit margin in the Group's financing agreements is considered to be consistent with market terms, and the carrying amount therefore approximates fair value.
+The Group is of the opinion that the liabilities have been measured in accordance with Level 2 of the fair value hierarchy, which means that the measurement is based on observable market inputs.
 The Group has not provided any collateral to credit institutions for the issued loans.

-Group is of the opinion that the liabilities have been measured in accordance with Level 2 of the fair value hierarchy, which means that the measurement is based on observable market